satwebfr/LibraryManagementSystem/README.md

 #### Developed By :- [@MrAalu](https://www.github.com/MrAalu)

-# Further addeed Sonarqube and Jenkins automation
+# Further addeed for Sonarqube automatested testing and hook from github to jenkins